All Episodes

 Yeah, they are.

-I get why they went in first degree.
+I get why that went first degree.

-The reason in New York, it wasn't just automatic to charge first degree murders, because New York is very specific.
+The reason in New York, it wasn't just automatic to charge first-degree murders because New York is very specific.

 It's not just premeditated murder.